Pathways to Care

 - Provide information on dementia and coping strategies.

-- Coordinate community services, including day centers, respite and meal services.
+- Coordinate community services, including day centres, respite and meal services.

 - Provide advice and information on social welfare and legal issues.

-Occupational therapists support people to maintain independence and to participate in everyday activities.
+Occupational therapists support people in maintaining independence and participating in everyday activities.
 Occupational therapists:

-- Can help with continuing to perform day to day tasks.
+- It can help with continuing to perform day-to-day tasks.

 - Train in skills and strategies to enhance memory function.

 - Advise on home adaptations and equipment to improve safety and functioning.